Fried Sicilian Tuma

 • 2 Bowls

-• In reality, more than a tuma it is a ‘tumetta’ because it is small, fresh, and made from cow’s milk.
+• In reality, it’s more of a little tuma because it’s small, fresh, and made with cow’s milk.

-• In the two bowls, I placed the lightly beaten egg in one and breadcrumbs with grated Parmesan, fresh chopped parsley, and salt in the other.
+• In two bowls, I placed the lightly beaten egg in one and the breadcrumbs with grated Parmesan cheese, fresh chopped parsley, and salt in the other.
 In this case, I did not add black pepper.

 • One by one, I prepared all the slices of fresh cheese, the Sicilian tuma.

-• When I finished breading them all, I put them in the fridge to rest for half an hour, but let’s say that this step is not necessary, you can fry them immediately.
+• Once breaded, I placed them in the fridge to rest for thirty minutes, though this step isn’t necessary, and you can fry them right away.

-• I put the oil in the pan and brought the temperature to 338°F. One by one, I fried all the breaded tuma slices.
+• I put the oil in a pan and brought the temperature to 338°F. One by one, I fried all the breaded tuma slices.

-• And here it is, the fried fresh Sicilian tuma ready to be enjoyed hot right after frying.
+• And here it is, the fried fresh Sicilian tuma ready to be enjoyed hot right out of the fryer.

 • How can I substitute Sicilian tuma?

-Fresh cheese like ricotta salata could be a good alternative.
+Fresh cheese like primo sale could be a suitable alternative.

 Author image